Behind the eyes and in the land: What Tom Thomson saw, and what he may have missed

 CBC's Sean Foley explores the landscapes of Algonquin Park which inspired Tom Thomson's work

 Many of us just can't resist a good pilgrimage, whether it's a religious one or not.
 The soul desires a deeper connection with whatever truly moves us.

 The late Canadian painter Tom Thomson has inspired many such pilgrimages.
-People often travel to where he's thought to be buried, in the family plot at Leith, Ontario, or in a tiny cemetery beside Canoe Lake, in Algonquin Park, where he died under mysterious circumstances in 1917.
+People often travel to where he's thought to be buried, in the family plot at Leith, Ont., or in a tiny cemetery beside Canoe Lake, in Algonquin Park, where he died under mysterious circumstances in 1917.

 What strikes a deeper chord in me, though, is discovering the places he painted: the sites that made him set down his things and open his painting box.